Physical Spirituality

 The esoteric sects offer techniques for focusing one's consciousness directly on spiritual engagement and not being distracted by representations.
 They are suppressed by their parent religions because they do not take the parental mythology literally and because the direct spiritual experience they advocate eliminates the need for the intermediate priestly representation that is their parents' architective livelihood.

-Architectivity and Connectivity as a Context for Spirituality
+Architectivity and Connectivity as Contexts for Spirituality

 A dogma complying with the ideas of connectivity and architectivity would recognize that identity and invulnerability are mutually exclusive.
 Anything maintaining an architective identity is necessarily subject to the possibility of demise.
 This means that the dogma should not make any promises (or curses) of an eternal personal identity, for as long as one maintains an identity the possibility of demise remains.
 The perpetuation of oneself, say as an eternal soul that is separately identifiable from any other eternal soul, is not consistent with these ideas, nor is the eternal perpetuation of a spirit or deity that is uniquely identifiable from any other spirit or deity.